lkervezee/chronotype-app/README.md

 # chronotype-app
  Code for shiny app that can be used to calculate chronotype in public outreach events.
+For more information, see: https://laurakervezee.net/resources/pop-up-science-early-bird-or-night-owl/

  Available translations:
  - English: https://bioclock.shinyapps.io/chronotype-app_ENG/